EnergyTransition/ESDL-gitbook/tooling-for-esdl/using-esdl-to-model-an-energy-system/README.md

 # Using ESDL to model an energy system

-At the moment there are three initiatives to view and edit/generate ESDL instances \(they need to be documented however\)
+At the moment there are two initiatives to view and edit/generate ESDL instances:

 * [Eclipse based ESDL tree editor](esdl-tree-editor.md)
 * [Graphical ESDL editor](esdl-graphical-editor.md)